setms/book/docs/requirements/digest.md

 For products where the complexity lies outside user interactions, you may need other techniques besides use cases, like event analysis.

-Use cases capture user requirements.
-They focus on the externally visible behavior of the system.
-To complete development, we need more information.
-The extra information takes the form of functional requirements that support the user requirements.

 Stakeholders must establish **acceptance criteria**, predefined conditions that the product must meet to be acceptable.
 Without acceptance criteria, there is no way of knowing whether the product meets the requirement.
 Boundary values are especially interesting.